millerdev/pyxt/README.md

   search.
 Ag must be installed separately.
   VS Code command: _PyXT: Ag (The Silver Searcher)_.
 - `argwrap` - Wrap/unwrap function or collection arguments based on the current selection.
 Wrap if a single line is selected, otherwise unwrap.
+For nested function calls or collections, place the cursor inside the delimited region to be wrapped.
   VS Code command: _PyXT: ArgWrap_.
 - `history ACTION COMMAND` - redo most recent command or clear command history.
 - `isort FIRSTPARTY SELECTION` - [isort](https://pycqa.github.io/isort/) your